rclone/rclone/docs/content/crypt.md

 File names are encrypted segment by segment - the path is broken up into `/` separated strings and these are encrypted individually.

-File segments are padded using using PKCS#7 to a multiple of 16 bytes before encryption.
+File segments are padded using PKCS#7 to a multiple of 16 bytes before encryption.

 They are then encrypted with EME using AES with 256 bit key.
 EME